 The real beauty of this trunk is the light show…I put blinky plastic rings in all the jars so they flashed like lightning when it was darker outside–a super cool effect for evening Trunk-or-Treats.
 I put up a few lights on the inside of my trunk along with some color changing lanterns purchased at the dollar store.
 You get bonus style points for good lighting, trust!

 Kids (and adults) love looking at the trunks, but really, most of them are there for the candy.
-I made up these overflowing potion buckets (tutorial soon!) to put our treats in, and they just scream mad science.
+I made up these overflowing potion buckets (see how to make them here) to put our treats in, and they just scream mad science.
 The rat is there as our guard…er…rat.

 For smaller trunk or treats, you can hand out really specialized treats, like these jelly been experiment test tubes.
-I’ll show you how to make those, too, later this week!
+I show you how to make those, too, click here for the tutorial and free printables!

 The small stage that the display is set on – the trunk of your car – really lends itself to being a fantastic backdrop for photos.
 We turned a few of the kids we know into mad scientists with a borrowed lab coat, black gloves and a pair of goggles.
 Perfect photo-op if they aren’t already in costume!